aussieaddons/plugin.video.netball-live/README.md

 #Netball Live addon for Kodi

-## This add-on supports the free Live Pass offer from eligible Telstra customers.
+## This add-on supports the free Live Pass offer for eligible Telstra customers.
 In-app subscriptions through the App Store/Google Play are NOT supported.

 ##Requirements

 Kodi v17 is the minimum recommended version.
-If you are having SSL errors, upgrading should solve them.
-On some platforms earlier version will work fine.
+If you are having SSL errors, upgrading Kodi should solve them.
+On some platforms earlier versions will work fine.

-You will need a Telstra ID account with an eligble service attached to use this add-on.
-Most Telstra Mobile customers are eligble for a free subscription with their plan.
+You will need a Telstra ID account with an eligible service attached to use this add-on.
+Most Telstra Mobile customers are eligible for a free subscription with their plan.
 Please see their [website](https://www.telstra.com.au/tv-movies-music/sports-offer) for details.

 ##How to install